fralau/mkdocs-macros-plugin/README.md

 Please buy the great products from {{ acme }}!
 ```

-In fact, you can do
+> In fact, you can do
 [all the fancy footwork you want with Jinja2](http://jinja.pocoo.org/docs/2.10/templates/)!
+Only remember that you don't need to define any header, footer or navigation,
+as this is already taken care of by MkDocs.

 ### Defining variables and macros in Python code